geeknik/my-awesome-stars/README.md

 - [cssnr/link-extractor](https://github.com/cssnr/link-extractor) - Web Extension to extract, parse, and open links with optional filters.
 - [igorlogius/save-website-as-image](https://github.com/igorlogius/save-website-as-image) - Simple addon, to save the full website of one or more tab as a png image either via a click on the toolbar icon or via a custom shotcut
 - [Mozilla-Ocho/Memory-Cache](https://github.com/Mozilla-Ocho/Memory-Cache) - MemoryCache is an experimental development project to turn a local desktop environment into an on-device AI agent
-- [davidmerfield/Blot](https://github.com/davidmerfield/Blot) - Turns a folder into a blog
+- [davidmerfield/blot](https://github.com/davidmerfield/blot) - Turns a folder into a website
 - [spdustin/ChatGPT-AutoExpert](https://github.com/spdustin/ChatGPT-AutoExpert) - 🚀🧠💬 Supercharged Custom Instructions for ChatGPT (non-coding) and ChatGPT Advanced Data Analysis (coding).
 - [pulse-browser/browser](https://github.com/pulse-browser/browser) - Pulse Browser: An experimental firefox fork
 - [lovvtide/satellite-web](https://github.com/lovvtide/satellite-web) - Satellite nostr client